collective/collective.volto.formsupport/README.rst

 XML attachments
 ^^^^^^^^^^^^^^^

-An XML copy of the data can be optionally attached to the sent email by configuring the volto block's `attachXml` option.
+An XML copy of the data can be optionally attached to the sent email by configuring the Volto block's `attachXml` option.

-The sent XML follows the same format as the feature in [collective.easyform](https://github.com/collective/collective.easyform).
+The sent XML follows the same format as the feature in `collective.easyform <https://github.com/collective/collective.easyform>`_.
 An example is shown below:

 ```xml
 <?xml version='1.0' encoding='utf-8'?><form><field name="Custom field label">My value</field></form>
 ```

-The field names in the XML will utilise the Data ID Mapping feature if it is used.
+The field names in the XML will use the Data ID Mapping feature if it is used.
 Read more about this feature in the following Store section of the documentation.

 Acknowledgement email
 ^^^^^^^^^^^^^^^^^^^^^

 It is possible to also send an email to the user who filled in the form.

-Set the 'Send to' value to include `acknowledgement` to enable this behaviour.
+Set the 'Send to' value to include `acknowledgement` to enable this behavior.
 The additional block field `acknowledgementMessage` can then be used to write the message being sent to the user and the `acknowledgementFields` block field used to choose the field that will contain the email address the acknowledgement will be sent to.

 Store
 -----